Johnybhiduri/ZERO/README.md

 ## Features:

-  -Free to use with free hugging face API.
+  - Free to use with free hugging face API.

-  -Wake Word like ALexa, Google , Hey siri.
+  - Wake Word like ALexa, Google , Hey siri.

-  -You can provide differnt LLM's and ASR Models which supports the Inference API.
+  - You can provide differnt LLM's and ASR Models which supports the Inference API.

 ## Features To be added in future: